XavierHarkonnen/DocMark/doc/DocMark_Documentation.md

 Inline code *can* be used as emphasis and is syntactically similar to emphasis.
 However, it should be used to denote programming code or code-like elements instead of additional meaning or stress on a piece of text.

-### Blockquotes
+### Blockquotes<!--TODO: RESUME HERE-->

-Block quotations are sections of text formatted to highlight quoted content in writing.
+Block quotations are sections of text formatted to represent quoted content in writing.

-To create a blockquote, a line must be preceded by a greater-than symbol (`>`) followed by whitespace.
+To create a blockquote, a line must start with a greater-than symbol (`>`) separated from the text of the quote by whitespace.

 | DocMark | HTML |
 |:-:|:-:|